-Interested applicants should possess a good mastery of their instrument/voice (at least two years of study), a true passion for working with an ensemble and performing in public, and must be willing to commit to the band for a 14-month period of time.
-The Future Rockers program begins in April 2016 and continues through the end of June 2017.
-Students should be freshmen, sophomores or juniors in high school.
-Since the program continues through the end of spring 2017, applications from current high school seniors cannot be considered.
+Interested applicants should possess a good mastery of their instrument/voice (at least three years of study), a true passion for working with an ensemble and performing in public, and must be willing to commit to the band for a 12-month period of time.
+The Future Rockers program begins in June 2017 and continues through the end of June 2018.
+Students should be in high school.

-The SSC Future Rockers band will debut at the second annual Dave Jodka Mad Love Music Festival on October 9, 2016 at South Shore Conservatory in Hingham, and perform at other local venues throughout the year.
-Students must be available for coaching for 1.5 hours a week on Thursday evenings at the Conservatory’s Duxbury campus, at 64 St. George Street, starting April 2016.
-After coaching from specialists in a variety of areas including individual instrument and vocal coaching, sound equipment training, branding and marketing training and more, the SSC Future Rockers band will perform under the SSC and Future Rockers banner at local venues both independently and with support from a coach.
+The SSC Future Rockers band will debut at the annual Dave Jodka Mad Love Music Festival on October 8, 2017 at South Shore Conservatory in Hingham, and perform at other local venues throughout the year.
+Students must be available for coaching for 1.5 hours a week on Thursday evenings from 5:30-7 pm at the Conservatory’s Duxbury campus, at 64 St. George Street, starting on June 15, 2017.
+Coaching will continue through the summer (with some flexibility), culminating in a three-day intensive.

-· Submit a two minute performance video featuring you playing your instrument(s) and/or singing to email@example.com by
+Submit a two-minute performance video featuring you playing your instrument(s) and/or singing to

-· Complete the FORM and return it to SSC with a guardian’s signature
+firstname.lastname@example.org and complete the FORM and return it to SSC with a guardian's signature by May 7, 2017.

 Please note that students outside of SSC are eligible to apply to become a member of SSC Future Rockers band.